mwvaughn/tutorial-cluster/README.md

 ## Manage AD Users

+Users managed via AD will be able to log in via SSH to the cluster head node using the username and password you assign them.

+`ssh AD-MANAGED-USERNAME@IP.ADDRESS`

-You can use the AD management node to add, remove, and update cluster users.
-It has `adcli` and `openldap-clients` tools pre-installed and is configured to communicate with the AD controllers.
+First, you have to provision some users!
+You can use the AD management node to do this.
 The management node is inaccessible from the public internet, but you can access it via the AWS Console.
 Navigate to the [Amazon EC2 console](https://us-east-2.console.aws.amazon.com/ec2/home?region=us-east-2#Instances:instanceState=running) to find your running instances.
 Select the instance whose name begins with **AdDomainAdminNode**, then choose **Connect**.
 Now, choose the **Session Manager** tab.
 Finally, choose **Connect**.
 You will be logged into the AD management node in a browser-based terminal.

 ### Add a user